 One thing is certain, there will be a moment you ask yourself why?
 If you’re not asking yourself why you haven’t pushed yourself to your limit.
 Why should I keep going?
 As a starving writer, I ask myself this quite frequently.
 There isn’t an exact reason why I continue this, probably why there isn’t an exact reason why a musician makes music, or an artist paints; it’s more so the common thread of an incurable taste of love that only can be salvaged by death or the actual act, similar to being in love.

-This isn’t to avoid burning out or to encourage getting to the level, it’s more of the raw truth that this will happen, and you know what, it’s ok.
+This isn’t to avoid burning out or to encourage getting to that level, it’s more of the raw truth that this will happen, and you know what, it’s ok.
 It’s how you deal with it.
 With that said, this is the first thing to do when you burn yourself out or when you feel your light going out.
 Answer that question:

 Remind yourself why you chose this in the first place.
 There was a moment that you decided this brought you pleasure more than anything else, right?
 Revisit that moment and if you don’t have a specific moment but a couple of different feelings that were unearthed from this, hold them tight.
 Personally, writing about and for music can get to a mechanic halt more so than simply creative writing.
 It can also be extremely thankless, especially if you’re a little fish in a huge and murky body of water.